Shivam78288/Simple-Messaging-Bridge/README.md

 ## Overview

-Bridges as used to transact across blockchains and promise a chain-agnostic future for web3.
+Bridges are used to transact across blockchains and promise a chain-agnostic future for web3.
 It solves the issue of interoperability across chains by allowing cross-chain transactions.
 These transactions utilise a bridge contract on all blockchains it supports and relays a message from a chain to another using a decentralized or centralized service in between to relay those transactions.

-In this project, I have tried to create a system where we can increment counter across chains.
-One can create a cross-chain request on a chain A. The request is received by a relayer from chain A and is relayed to the chain B and executed which increments the counter on chain B by 1.
-A fee is taked from the user each time he/she creates a cross-chain request, which is sent to the Fee Manager contract.
+In this project, I have tried to create a system where we can increment a counter across chains.
+One can create a cross-chain request on a chain A. The request is received by a relayer and is relayed to the chain B and executed which increments the counter on chain B by 1.
+A fee is taken from the user each time he/she creates a cross-chain request, which is sent to the Fee Manager contract.
 The fees can be withdrawn only by the relayer.

 ## Working